openhab/openhab-docs/configuration/multimedia.md

 ### Actions

--`setMasterVolume(float volume)` : Sets the volume of the host machine (volume in range 0-1) -`setMasterVolume(PercentType percent)` : Sets the volume of the host machine -`increaseMasterVolume(float percent)` : Increases the volume by the given percent -`decreaseMasterVolume(float percent)` : Decreases the volume by the given percent -`float getMasterVolume()` : Returns the current volume as a float between 0 and 1
+- `setMasterVolume(float volume)` : Sets the volume of the host machine (volume in range 0-1)
+- `setMasterVolume(PercentType percent)` : Sets the volume of the host machine
+- `increaseMasterVolume(float percent)` : Increases the volume by the given percent
+- `decreaseMasterVolume(float percent)` : Decreases the volume by the given percent
+- `float getMasterVolume()` : Returns the current volume as a float between 0 and 1

 ## Audio